ux-at-icfnext/global-change-jk/_pages/templates/indicator-page.md

 prototype:
   - name: Indicators
     link: "/prototype/indicators/"
-overview: The Collections Landing template is used for landing pages that utilize the collections component to display a list of content.
+overview: The Indicator template is an article-based template used to give users information on indicators.
-description: The Collections Landing template is used for landing pages that utilize the collections component to display a list of content.
+description: The Indicator template is an article-based template used to give users information on indicators.

 specs:
     - name: Title